GenesisFR/HowToBecomeGoodAtShooters/README.md

 - destroying the drone forces him to run to downed allies to revive them
 - elites throw jammers that strip away armor and health
 - destroying the EMP jammer pouch sets off an EMP that disrupts him
+- hitting the weak spot on the back of the drone will destroy it and shock everyone nearby
 - vulnerable when manually reviving downed allies (animation can be interrupted by dealing enough damage)

 #### Mini Tank